We collect no personal information about you when you visit our website unless you choose to provide that information to us.

 Information Gateway does not collect personal information from users unless they choose to provide such information.
 The process for collecting said information and how it is used is described below.

 How personal information may be collected and shared

 Submitting personal information is entirely voluntary.
-If you choose to provide personal information—for example by completing a form, leaving a comment, completing a survey, or registering for an account—we may use that information to respond to your message and provide you the services you requested.
+If you choose to provide personal information—for example by completing a form, leaving a comment, completing a survey, registering for an account, or ordering free publications through the website—we may use that information to respond to your message and provide you the services you requested.

 Information Gateway uses third-party service providers and other vendors to support the operations, hosting, and functions of our website.
 If a change in provider or vendor occurs, some information may need to be transferred to the new provider or vendor to prevent service interruption.
 If there is a change in provider or vendor, we notify users via email or an announcement on our website.

 You may request information from the Administration for Children and Families (ACF) under the Freedom of Information Act (FOIA).
 Follow this link to find instructions on how to make a request and contact information: https://www.acf.hhs.gov/foia.

 We take all reasonable steps necessary to protect the privacy and safety of any child from whom information is collected, as required by the Children’s Online Privacy Protection Act (COPPA).